rljacobson/Mod/README.md

 Thus, I am attempting to reimplement the algorithms in Rust and hopefully clarify some of the implementation details at the same time.

+## Project Status

+The Free Theory is the first to be implemented.
+Most of the core algorithms and infrastructure are in place.
+The implementation of memoization and hash consing has been started, but I've decided I want to see the basic core functionality work before I implement and/or enable these essential optimizations.

+Thus, for now, **most development is going to happen on the [`core` branch](https://github.com/rljacobson/Mod/tree/core)** in which optimizations have been disabled.
+The `main` branch will preserve the work started on hash consing and memoization.
+Evaluation strategies might also be left out of `core`.

 ## Building

 It does build sometimes.
 It doesn't work yet, but it's super close.